Skip to Content

 FSC save forest

-Protection through use: The main reason for the destruction of the rainforest is its displacement by agriculture.
-By buying FSC-certified wood, people in the tropics can make a living from sustainable forest management.
-The forest becomes valuable and worth protecting.
-Wood with the FSC 100% seal is regularly subjected to independent checks and comes from forests that are preserved for the long term precisely because of their management.
-Wood without an FSC certificate can also come from clear-cutting.
+Protect through use: The main cause of the destruction of the rainforest is its replacement by agriculture.
+By purchasing FSC-certified wood, people in the tropics can live off sustainable forestry.
+The forest becomes their livelihood and therefore worth protecting.
+Wood with the FSC 100% seal is regularly subjected to independent controls and comes from forests that are preserved in the long term precisely because of their management.
+Wood without an FSC certificate can be legal, but always comes from clear-cutting.

 Choose a language